Donald Trump Access Hollywood tape: Trump's responses

-Trump acknowledged making the remarks, but tried to deflect by saying that Bill and Hillary Clinton had said and done worse.
+Trump acknowledged making the remarks, but said that Bill and Hillary Clinton had said and done worse.

 After the release of the Access Hollywood video, Trump's first public response came in the form of a written statement published on his campaign website:

 This was locker room banter, a private conversation that took place many years ago.
 Bill Clinton has said far worse to me on the golf course - not even close.
 I apologize if anyone was offended.

-Early on Saturday morning, October 8, Donald Trump issued a lengthier statement, released by video.
+Early on Saturday morning, October 8, Donald Trump issued a lengthier statement by video.
 In it, Trump said of the video's contents, "I said it, I was wrong, and I apologize."
-He went on to "pledge to be a better man" and ended the video with the allegation that Bill Clinton had "abused women", and that Hillary Clinton had bullied her husband's victims.
+He went on to "pledge to be a better man", ending the video by alleging Bill Clinton had "abused women", and that Hillary Clinton had bullied her husband's victims.
 Trump's video ended with assurances that the Clinton allegations would be discussed in coming days.
 Trump's statement was criticized severely by the media and members of the public as insincere, and an attempt to divert attention away from Trump's comments and onto whataboutist accusations against his political opponents.
 Trump tweeted the next day: "Certainly has been an interesting 24 hours!"
 On October 10, Trump was also questioned about the tape during the second presidential debate of his campaign.
 He reiterated that it was "locker room talk", then said, "I'm not proud of it.
 I apologize to my family.
 I apologize to the American people."

 In 2017, it was reported that Trump had questioned the authenticity of the tape in multiple private conversations that year, including one with a Republican senator, even though he had already acknowledged that the voice was his, and apologized, after the tape was revealed.

 In January 2017, shortly before his inauguration, Trump told a Republican senator that he wanted to investigate the recording.